rails/rails/guides/source/testing.md

 end
 ```

-Similar to other callbacks in Rails, the `setup` and `teardown` methods can also be used by passing a block, lambda, or method name as a symbol to call.
+NOTE: Similar to other callbacks in Rails, the `setup` and `teardown` methods can also be used by passing a block, lambda, or method name as a symbol to call.

 Integration Testing
 -------------------